 II.
 THE GROWING ECONOMY

 UAE has emerged as a significant commercial hub and an admissible place for people from across the world to do business.
 UAE has transformed from an oil and gas dependent state to an economy which has invited a lot of foreign investors providing space for a diversified economy.
-From strengthening real estate market to increasing presence of international brands, from high volume oil and gas trade to housing one of the World’s best financial centre, Dubai and the UAE is indeed a land of opportunities to many.
+From strengthening real estate market to increasing presence of international brands, from high volume oil and gas trade to housing one of the World’s best financial center, Dubai and the UAE is indeed a land of opportunities to many.
 This sustained growth is a result of careful, planned, and commitment to deliver the best to all.
 With growth comes risk.

 III.
 COMPETITION – THE GOOD, THE BAD AND THE UGLY